 Cost of Living in the USA

 The U.S. is too diverse to simplify the cost of living for your gap year.
-Products and housing vary from state to state and city to city.
-For example, a movie ticket in San Francisco can cost as much as $12 while a movie ticket in Indiana will cost around $7.50.
-Generally, big cities like Los Angeles, New York, Miami, Chicago, Seattle, Las Vegas, and Boston will have higher costs of living than medium-sized cities or rural areas.
+Products and housing vary depending on the city.
+For example, a movie ticket in San Francisco can cost as much as $12, while a movie ticket in Indiana will cost around $7.50.
+Generally, big cities like Los Angeles, New York, Miami, Chicago, Seattle, Las Vegas, and Boston will have higher living costs than medium-sized cities or rural areas.
 Budget accordingly for your gap year, and save when possible if you plan on traveling throughout the United States.
 Save when traveling to less expensive places so that visiting the cities is less of a financial burden.

 Culture and Etiquette in the USA

 When cultures collide, history happens.
 The United States is home to many cultures, varying from state to state, city to city, and neighborhood to neighborhood.
-The U.S. is a hodgepodge of multi-ethnic traditions, along with influence by European cultures making it a very interesting place to spend your gap year.
+The U.S. is a hodgepodge of multi-ethnic traditions, along with influence by European cultures, making it an exciting place to spend your gap year.

-Today, the United States of America is an ethnically and racially diverse country as a result of large-scale immigration.
+Today, the United States of America is an ethnically and racially diverse country due to large-scale immigration.
 American life incorporates traditions from many cultures.
 From their China cabinets to the Impressionist paintings on their living room walls, American households are as diverse as the country itself.
 America includes both conservative and liberal elements, including military and scientific competitiveness; it’s a country where risk-taking, individualization, and free expression are idealized.

 When interacting with an American, whether on the street or in business situations, always make eye-contact, be polite, and give a firm handshake.
-There’s an old cliché in America, “You can tell a lot by a man by the strength of his handshake.”
+There’s an old cliché in America, “You can tell a lot about a person by the strength of their handshake.”

 Newly enacted healthcare codes offer healthcare coverage to the underprivileged.
 However, the United States does not have a large-scale socialized Health Care system, so you will need to buy health insurance or travel insurance (or both) before embarking on your gap year program in the U.S.